WiiExpertise/Wii-Support-Bot/README.md

 # Wii Support Bot
-### A Discord bot written in JavaScript and Python to help users hack their Wii
+### A Discord bot written in JavaScript to help users hack their Wii

 ## Installation